vistadataproject/nodeVISTA/Commands/README.md

 This work will create a series of _node.js_ command line commands such as a _VPR Invoker_, _Vitals Adder_ to try out node.js Javascript-VISTA interactions. _CPRS_, VISTA's client, must understand data arrangements made by data-changing commands.

-Specifically, these commands can demonstrate data-centric write-back works BEFORE the VDM Package or VDMN Module exists.
+Specifically, these commands can demonstrate data-centric write-back works BEFORE the VDM Package or MVDM Module exists.

 See [Command Line node.js issue](https://github.com/vistadataproject/nodeVistA/issues/3)